 This course explores the basic unit of life.
 Students will examine the cell from both structural and functional viewpoints.
 The fundamentals of cellular chemistry, life cycles, and regulations will be discussed.
 Seminal experiments in cell biology will be examined, and current studies in primary research journals will be addressed.
 Students will gain an understanding of how contemporary methods in molecular biology are being used to study cells.
-Prerequisite(s): BIOL 1107 with a grade of C or higher, and BIOL 1107L with a grade of C or higher, BIOL 1108 with a grade of C or higher, CHEM 2412/2412L, can be taken concurrently.
+Prerequisite(s): BIOL 1107 with a grade of C or higher, and BIOL 1107L with a grade of C or higher, BIOL 1108 with a grade of C or higher and BIOL 1108L with a grade of C or higher, CHEM 2412/2412L, can be taken concurrently.